-The more you know about the normal development and function of the prostate, where it’s located, and what it’s attached to, the better you can understand how prostate cancer develops and impacts a man’s life over time—due either to cancer growth or as a result of treatments.
+The more you know about the prostate and the normal development and function of the prostate, where it’s located, and what it’s attached to, the better you can understand how prostate cancer develops and impacts a man’s life over time—due either to cancer growth or as a result of treatments.

-The rectum is the lower end of your intestines and it sits right behind the prostate.
+The rectum, which sits right behind the prostate, is the lower end of your intestines that connects to the anus.

 Ultrasound of the prostate

-Lower urinary tract symptoms due to Benign Prostatic Hyperplasia (BPH), which is a non-cancerous prostate condition, typically develops from the transition zone that surrounds the urethra, or urinary tube (it is more in the middle of the prostate).
-This is why BPH may cause more difficulty with urination than prostate cancer typically does.
+In most cases, lower urinary tract symptoms are not causes by prostate cancer but are due to Benign Prostatic Hypertrophy, (BPH), which is a non-cancerous prostate condition that typically develops from the transition zone that surrounds the urethra, or urinary tube (closer to the middle of the prostate).
+Difficulty with urination is more typically caused by BPH than by prostate cancer.

 What is Prostate Cancer?